G

 I am only a partial dipshit.
 I knew that outrushing water would be a tough slog, and that the shallows (and getting shallower) would not afford much paddle purchase.
 But I had a nice steady 10 mph breeze off the ocean.

-Up the Spirit Sail, down the rudder (which, though effective, needs some tweaking) and oh-heck-yeah, that’s the only way to travel, in the shallows or against the tide and especially both.
+Up the Spirit Sail, down the rudder (which, though effective, needs some tweaking) and oh-hell-yeah, that’s the only way to travel, in the shallows or against the tide and especially both.
 What would have been a tough battle out became mostly a sit and steer.

 I thought that such wise decision making deserved a reward, so I stopped off at Saigon Sam’s just outside the Camp Lejune main gate for a military surplus treat and met Sam himself.
 Got me a nice desert camo fatigue jacket.